Hans Reck: First East African Expedition

-In 1911 Wilhelm Kattwinkel, a German entomologist, had found interesting fossils in a ravine on the borders of the Serengeti Plains which turned out to contain the remains of a prehistoric three-toed horse.
+In 1911 Wilhelm Kattwinkel, a German neurologist and paleontologist, had found interesting fossils in a ravine on the borders of the Serengeti Plains which turned out to contain the remains of a prehistoric three-toed horse.
 He gave the site the name "Oldoway", later to be changed by the British to Olduvai.
 In October 1913 Reck managed to find the site again, despite vague directions.

 He spent the next few months making a geological survey and collecting over 1,700 fossils.

 The site was unusual in being made of distinctive layers of different-colored lavas and ash.
 Although there was no way at that time to accurately date the layers, they did indicate the relative age of the deposits.

 In December 1913 one of the workmen found a bone protruding from one of the oldest layers, Bed II, at a level where extinct animals from the Pleistocene had been found.
 He started to excavate, then told Reck of his find.
 Reck directed the excavation.
 The workers used hammers and chisels to excavate a human skeleton with modern anatomy that was embedded in a block of sedimentary rock.
 Reck examined the surrounding rocks carefully, but found no sign of disturbance that could indicate a burial at some later data.
 Reck took the skull back to Berlin in March 1914, and published an article in which he speculated that the skeleton was of a man from 150,000 years ago, far earlier than had been previously considered for the origin of man.

 The announcement caused a considerable stir, although many people dismissed Reck's claims, saying it must be a recent burial.